gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v5.0.md

 2. Synchronize with its falling edge
 3. Ensure it is followed by a low data bit

 If so reception starts, if not, interference, synchronization loss or simply absence of communication is detected.
 The high padding bit is 2.5 times longer than data bits because with this ratio ambiguity between padding bits and 2 or 3 consecutive data bits is avoided even with an overall deviation of up to +- (data bit / 4) - 1.
-The receiver must accept a synchronization pad also if it is prepended by a 0 of up to (data bit / 4) - 1 microseconds.
+A synchronization pad is acceptable if prepended by a 0 of up to (data bit / 4) - 1.

 ```cpp
  ___________ ___________________________